7 UK publications which will pay for your fiction

 The world’s longest-running women’s magazine (150 years and counting).
 Particularly popular with older women, The People’s Friend readers are traditionalists and enjoy uplifting stories, so steer clear of anything depressing or shocking.

-Stories which contain any sex, drugs or violence will not be accepted.
+Stories that contain any sex, drugs or violence will not be accepted.

 Payment: £80 to start but payment can reach up to £300.